 This is my final effect.
 I also used saran wrap for texture on the bottom darker area to mimic twigs and such in the forest.
-Please let me know what you guys think?
-Do you like to lift up paint as a watercolor technique?
-What are your favorite things to paint?
+By crumpling the wrap and gently pressing it onto the wet areas, you can create intriguing textures that add an organic touch to your artwork.

 Supplies I used for this project: